 crochet (krō shā´) n. needlework in which loops of thread or yarn are interwoven with a hooked needle.

-The Crochet Club was founded last year (2011-12) by faculty member, Mrs. Hickman.
+The Crochet Club was founded in 2011-12 by faculty member, Mrs. Hickman.
 Mrs. Hickman learned how to crochet at the age of 9, and she enjoys sharing this beautiful form of needlework with Shafer students.

 “Many of us had grandmothers who sat in a favorite chair, with a ball of yarn at their feet and a crochet hook in their hand, crocheting hats, afghans and baby blankets.
 I wanted to share this skill that has given me so much joy!
 Founding the Crochet Club seemed like the perfect way," says Ms. Hickman.